Are you pulling your hair out right now?

 You can put a stop to overly generic keyword headaches by checking your Search Terms Report and then adding negative keywords where needed.

 This is an easy one to measure and an even easier one to fix.
-Google have provided very clear guidelines that keywords with a Quality Score of 1 or 2 will no longer be accepted in Ad Grant accounts.
+Google has provided very clear guidelines that keywords with a Quality Score of 1 or 2 will no longer be accepted in Ad Grant accounts.

 Remember that Quality Score is an aggregated performance estimate for your keyword, it’s not an out and it’s not used to directly determine Ad Rank.
 Quality Score is based on expected performance which is made up of expected click-through rate, ad relevance and landing page experience.
 So you can pull all of these levers to increase your quality score.

-To prevent your account being suspended/deactivated it’s wise to set up an automatic rule to pause any keywords with a quality score of less than 3 and send you an email so that you can figure out what went wrong and try to get the keyword (or variations working again) after you’ve made some tweaks.
+To prevent your account from being suspended/deactivated it’s wise to set up an automatic rule to pause any keywords with a quality score of less than 3 and send you an email so that you can figure out what went wrong and try to get the keyword (or variations working again) after you’ve made some tweaks.